-People with mild rosacea might not even ask their doctors about it.
+If you have mild rosacea, you may not even talk to your doctor about it.
 But whether you have been diagnosed with rosacea or not, there are some signs you shouldn't ignore.
 You should see your doctor if:

-You have just developed symptoms, such as facial redness.
-Rosacea can look like some other serious diseases, so it's important to get a proper diagnosis to rule them out.
+- You have just developed symptoms, such as facial redness.
+Rosacea can look like some other diseases, so it's important to get a diagnosis.

-You have developed bumps, pimples or visible blood vessels -- small red, purple or blue lines -- on your face.
-These can be signs of worsening rosacea.
-It's important to get treatment before your condition advances further.
+- You have developed bumps, pimples, or visible blood vessels -- small red, purple, or blue lines -- on your face.
+These can be signs of your rosacea getting worse.
+It's important to get treatment before your condition gets more serious.

-Your rosacea symptoms are causing you anxiety or embarrassment.
-It's very common for people with rosacea to become ashamed of their appearance.
-However, don't surrender to your condition.
+- Your rosacea symptoms are causing you anxiety or embarrassment.
+It's normal for people with rosacea to be self-conscious.
+Try not to get stressed.
 There are treatments that can help.

-Your eyes are affected.
-Many people with rosacea have eye symptoms.
-They might be dry, itchy, painful, or bloodshot.
-Your eyelids might be red and swollen.
+- Your eyes are affected.
+Many people with rosacea have itchy, dry, painful, or bloodshot eyes.
+Your eyelids might be red and itchy.
 Untreated, these symptoms can sometimes lead to serious eye damage.

-Once you see your doctor, make sure you understand both your condition and its treatment.
+Once you see your doctor, make sure you understand your rosacea and how to treat it.
 Here are some questions you might ask:

-- Are you sure I have rosacea and not another condition?
+- Are you sure I have rosacea and not something else?

 - What foods and drinks should I avoid?

-- Could any medicines I'm using be causing my symptoms?
+- Could any medicines I'm taking be causing my symptoms?

 - Do you have recommendations for what soap and skin products I should -- and shouldn't -- use on my face?

-- Do you have suggestions for cosmetics I could use to cover up my rosacea?
+- Do you have suggestions for makeup I could use to cover up my rosacea?

-- Do I need to use specific creams or gels or take medicines?
+- Should I use creams or gels or take medicines?
 What are the side effects?

 - Am I a candidate for laser treatment to improve my red skin?

-- How long will it take for my treatment to work?
+- How long will it take for treatment to work?

-- What will you try next if my current treatment doesn't help?
+- What will you try next if this treatment doesn't help?